Rasika-exol/Rasika-exol/README.md

 ### Hi there 👋 ,
-### I'm Rasika, a Full-stack developer who believes harnessing passion is the key to bringing endless possibilities to life
+### I'm Rasika, a Full-stack developer with a belief that channeling passion is the secret sauce to unlocking boundless possibilities in the realm of code.

 ### My Github stats